gormonn/cv/README.md

 - Continuously crunched, fine-tuning the project to meet marketing deadlines.
 - The server couldn't handle the influx of users after marketing activities.
 - Transitioned to frontend development on the project's third major version due to stress and excessive responsibility.
-- Experienced my first burnout and left the project.
+- Experienced my first burnout.